10 Things To Do After Your First Ballroom Dance Class

 2. Book your next lesson close as possible

 It is very, very important to keep your first couple lessons close as possible.
-In this case you will remember more and retain more.
+That way you will remember more and retain more.
 Your teacher will teach you new material and you will have a chance to learn more steps/technique.
 It is that proven that when you start something new, after one week of not taking a lesson, you will probably remember only 50% of what you learned.
 After two weeks maybe only 10%.
-The best case is to try to have a private lesson, group class or practice party every day, if your schedule allows.
+If your schedule allows, The best case is to try to have a private lesson, group class or practice party every day.
 In the worst case scenario every other day.
 Make the effort and you will enjoy it a lot more later.

 3. Write down

 It is proven what you write down is what you learn, you can remember more.
 Going from short term memory to long term memory sometimes is a long process.
 You can help yourself by writing down or drawing what you learned in your first ballroom dance lesson.
-Learning how to ballroom dance is like everything else, you need to memorize.
-It doesn’t matter if you write it down in english, chinese or spanish.
-Write down the way how you feel it in your own words, the sooner you write down the better.
+Learning how to ballroom dance is like everything else, you need to memorize the patterns and techniques.
+It doesn’t matter if you write it down in English, Chinese or Spanish.
+Write down the way you understand it and how you feel it in your own words, the sooner you write down the better.
 Next time before you have a dance lesson read what you wrote.
-That’s how you can call back your memory fast.
+That’s how you can recall your memory fast.

 4. Live Like a Dancer

-Dancers take care of their bodies, because are body are instruments.
-Make sure to drink plenty of water try and eat as healthy of a balanced meal as possible.
+Dancers take care of their bodies, because their bodies are their instruments.
+Make sure to drink plenty of water and try eat as healthy of a balanced meal as possible.
 That means no Fast Food!
-In addition to the diet, making sure you get plenty of sleep to recover as you learn to dance.
-Also, to speed up recovery, try to cut down on those bad habit that are unhealthy.
+In addition to the diet, make sure you get plenty of sleep to recover as you learn to dance.
+Also, to speed up recovery, try to cut down on those bad habits that are unhealthy.
 Smoking, excessive drinking and soda is not good for your body.

 5. Find the beat of any song